okta/okta-developer-docs/packages/@okta/vuepress-site/reference/okta_expression_language/index.md

 ## Conditional Expressions

 You can specify IF...THEN...ELSE statements with the Okta EL.
 The primary use of these expressions is profile mappings and group rules.
-Group rules do not usually specificy an ELSE component.
+Group rules do not usually specify an ELSE component.

 The format for conditional expressions is